tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 ---

-To reach this goal, I will focus on three tasks:
+To address this goal, I will focus on three tasks:
 - First, considering that we have identified the events, I will develop models able to describe physiological events' distribution.
 - Then, building on these models, I will propose methods that can simultaneously extract events from the signal and model their distribution.
 - Finally, I will propose some fine-tuning methods to leverage these novel signal descriptions and solve specific tasks.